TRT 4

-TRT 4 was a Turkish television program.
+TRT 4 is a Turkish Free-to-air television program.
 Before 2008, it was a TV station which broadcast cultural and educational programs in Turkey.

 Introduction

-TRT 4 started test transmissions in 1990 as "4.
-Kanal", and is now TRT's frequently watched TV station.
+TRT 4 started test transmissions on July 30, 1990 as "4.
+Kanal" or TV4, as an educational channel.

-In the past, the channel broadcast educational programs (correspondence courses).
+In the channe, the channel broadcast educational programs (correspondence courses).
+As of the 2001 realignment, most programs were provided by the National Education Ministry and Anadolu University.

 Afterward TRT 4 started broadcast the repeats of Turkish folk, documentaries and classical music programming.

 From 1 November 2008, its broadcast times are: 21:00 - 07:00 (EET) after the release of TRT Çocuk, It has many subprograms.
 TRT 4 logo replaced TRT Çocuk logo during the program.

 Currently TRT 4 shows programs of TRT Müzik channel.

 Close at night

 During late 2008 to late 2009, TRT 4 is only channel of TRT that close to the testcard at night.
 While before that TRT 3 also close from 1am to 5am.
 And before 2003 TRT 1 and TRT 2 also close at night.